MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/deno.md

 - Install Deno as a single binary.
 - You can compile your project to a single JS (to be run with Deno) or a single binary executable (Deno v1.6+).

-Deno has its own challenges to setup and use.
+Deno has its own challenges to set up and use.
 And people seem to be using it weirdly like using it alongside Node or using it to make server-side rendered React apps.
 It also has some features which are marked as unstable or that are missing (like minification).

 ## Security